-- Self-assessment of Duty of Care compliance is a failed concept which has led to the damage or destruction of thousands of cultural heritage sites, places and landscapes over the past 15 years of the Act's operation; - Duty of Care Guidelines fail to recognise the breadth of definitions of cultural heritage; - Duty of Care Guidelines fail to recognise the potential for buried cultural heritage (particularly archaeological sites) to have survived previous land use; - There are inadequate triggers for the development of Part 7 Cultural Heritage Management Plans; - Part 6 Cultural Heritage Studies are seriously underused.
-Given that these documents are the principal mechanism provided in the Act for the assessment of the significance of cultural heritage, this is a serious problem; - Part 7 Cultural Heritage Management Plans are underused and often go unregistered, making their usefulness limited.
+- Self-assessment of Duty of Care compliance is a failed concept which has led to the damage or destruction of thousands of cultural heritage sites, places and landscapes over the past 15 years of the Act's operation; - Partial Duty of Care can be met by proponents undertaking a search of the DATSIP cultural heritage database (Section 23[e]).
+This database is highly inaccurate and is incomplete; - Duty of Care Guidelines fail to recognise the breadth of definitions of cultural heritage; - Duty of Care Guidelines fail to recognise the potential for buried cultural heritage (particularly archaeological sites) to have survived previous land use; - There are inadequate triggers for the development of Part 7 Cultural Heritage Management Plans; - Part 6 Cultural Heritage Studies are seriously underused.
+Given that these documents are the principal mechanism provided in the Act for the assessment of the significance of cultural heritage, this is a serious problem; - Part 7 Cultural Heritage Management Plans are underused and often go unregistered, making their usefulness limited; - A Part 7 CHMP is currently only required under an EIS and where a development activity has been assessment by the proponent to be a Category 5 activity under the provisions of the Duty of Care Guidelines.
+Many high impact development projects are not undertaking a cultural heritage assessment as part of their development, as they sit outside of the threshold of an EIS.

-- The assessment of Duty of Care should be made the responsibility of the regulatory authority, in particular: - Under the provisions of Planning Act 2016, local government authorities should be encouraged to make compliance with the ACHA a condition of development, not merely an advisory requirement; - As an alternative to the regulatory authority assessing Duty of Care requirements, the Act could make provision for heritage advisors, local council heritage officers, Aboriginal Cultural Heritage Bodies, Aboriginal Parties, or a qualified cultural heritage officer employed by the land use proponent, to make compliance decisions; - If Aboriginal Cultural Heritage Bodies and/or Aboriginal Parties are to be given a role in reviewing development applications, they need to be resourced to do so; - Financial responsibility for Duty of Care must be borne by developers while regulated by the state; - Land users must prove that they have met their Duty of Care to the satisfaction of appropriate and relevant Aboriginal Party and/or the regulatory authority; - The Duty of Care Guidelines need to be revised to take account of both tangible and intangible heritage, and to recognise the likelihood that buried cultural heritage (particularly archaeological sites) may have survived previous ground disturbance; - Realistic triggers for cultural heritage assessment must be based on cultural heritage analyses, not development type; - CHMPs and reports prepared as part of the CHMP process must form part of the database, and be able to be accessed by Aboriginal Parties, cultural heritage advisors, and land use managers; - The appointment of an independent Indigenous Cultural Heritage Board with State-wide responsibilities would bring Queensland heritage management legislation into line with other states which have such advisory bodies.
+• The assessment of Duty of Care should be made the responsibility of the regulatory authority, in particular:

+- Under the provisions of Planning Act 2016, local government authorities should be encouraged to make compliance with the ACHA a condition of development, not merely an advisory requirement, especially in regards to development applications for operational works - As an alternative to the regulatory authority assessing Duty of Care requirements, the Act could make provision for heritage advisors, local council heritage officers, Aboriginal Cultural Heritage Bodies, Aboriginal Parties, and/or a qualified cultural heritage officer employed by the land use proponent, to make compliance decisions; - If Aboriginal Cultural Heritage Bodies and/or Aboriginal Parties are to be given a role in reviewing development applications, they need to be resourced to do so; - Financial responsibility for Duty of Care must be borne by developers while regulated by the state; - Land users must prove that they have met their Duty of Care to the satisfaction of the appropriate and relevant Aboriginal Party and/or the regulatory authority; - The Duty of Care Guidelines need to be revised to take account of both tangible and intangible heritage, and to recognise the likelihood that buried cultural heritage (particularly archaeological sites) may have survived previous ground disturbance; - Realistic triggers for cultural heritage assessment must be based on cultural heritage analyses, not development type; - The threshold for CHMPs needs to be widened and aligned with other states such as Victoria, to include high impact developments such as residential developments. - CHMPs and reports prepared as part of the CHMP process must form part of the database, and be able to be accessed by Aboriginal Parties, cultural heritage advisors, and land use managers; - The appointment of an independent Indigenous Cultural Heritage Board with State-wide responsibilities would bring Queensland heritage management legislation into line with other states which have such advisory bodies.